Primitive data types

 String types

-The maximum value size for a non-key column cell with any string data type is 8 MB.
+Maximum value size in a cell of a non-key column with any string data type — 8 MB.

 Unlike the JSON